mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 But look at the trees and birds, and winter: very naturally, there is wonderful creation there.
 That’s why we are really caught by the beauty of nature.
 Completely beyond human speculation.
 Why do we like nature?
 We like it ... because we can see it.
 That’s a beautiful scene.
 We have [it] already, that’s why we can see that something beautiful which nature has.
 But actually, we don’t do it!
 That’s why we are really caught by nature and dream [of] that nature.
 At that time, we forget completely how to practice this.
 So always dreaming, and [being excited about] the beauty of nature.
 That’s why people want to go to nature, et cetera.

 Well, we have to practice, anyway.
 We have to live our lives just like nature.
-That is called “act as a buddha”.
+That is called “act as a buddha.”

 So that is, from day to day you have to practice, anyway.
 There is no... what would you say... no end.
 Day to day, you have to do it.